Why Most Skilled Individuals Texting Are Less Likely To Answer You Immediately

 Q1: Can I still be responsive if I text less?

 A1: Absolutely.
-Use scheduled check‑ins and clear communication to let people know when you’ll respond No workaround needed..
+Use scheduled check‑ins and clear communication to let people know when you’ll respond And that's really what it comes down to..

 Q2: Is texting less healthy for relationships?

 A2: Not necessarily.
 Quality trumps quantity.
-A thoughtful reply is more valuable than a barrage of short messages.
+A thoughtful reply is more valuable than a barrage of short messages It's one of those things that adds up..

 Q3: How do I handle urgent texts during a deep work session?

-A3: Use your phone’s “urgent” or “priority” settings to let only critical contacts bypass DND Simple, but easy to overlook.
-Still holds up..
+A3: Use your phone’s “urgent” or “priority” settings to let only critical contacts bypass DND.

 Q4: What about texting at night?